Kettle running costs and maintaining your kettle

 Prepare the solution

 Fill your kettle with equal parts white vinegar and water.
-If you plan to use a kettle descaler, follow the instructions on the back of the packaging for best results.
+If you plan to use a kettle descaler, prepare the solution according to the manufacturer’s instructions on the packaging for best results.

 -